Open-QKD-Network/cqptoolkit/paper.md

 - Error correction of detected bits.
 - Privacy amplification to obtain the final distilled key.

 Once the key is produced by the post processing it is passed to the key store.
+Some of the algorithms have been adapted from David Lowndes paper [@HandHeld].

 ## Key Management
 There are some issues unique to shared secrets which the current public key systems do not provide for, the system tackles some of these issues by providing a standardised interface to the keys.
 The key store classes hold keys for specific links between two sites, while session management starts and stops the key generation.